Postmodern feminism: Sex as a social construct

-Frug's second postmodern principle is that sex is not something natural, nor is it something completely determinate and definable.
-Rather, sex is part of a system of meaning, produced by language.
-Frug argues that "cultural mechanisms ... encode the female body with meanings", and that these cultural mechanisms then go on to explain these meanings "by an appeal to the 'natural' differences between the sexes, differences that the rules themselves help to produce".
+Similarly, Frug maintains that sex is not something natural, nor is it something completely determinate and definable; rather, sex is part of a system of meaning, produced by language.
+Cultural mechanisms "encode the female body with meanings", and then go on to explain these meanings "by an appeal to the 'natural' differences between the sexes, differences that the rules themselves help to produce".

+Situated knowledges

+Central to Haraway’s postmodern framework is the concept of situated knowledges, which serves as a critique of the God's-eye view—the illusion of achieving a completely objective, neutral view of the world from nowhere.
+She argues that all scientific and cultural knowledge is produced from a specific, embodied perspective, and that acknowledging these positions is the only way to achieve "strong objectivity."

+In the context of postmodern feminism, this theory rejects the idea of a universal "woman’s experience," instead advocating for a multifaceted understanding of reality that accounts for the intersections of race, class, and technology.
+This approach allows for a feminist science that is both critical of historical biases and deeply engaged with the material realities of a technologically mediated world.

 Criticism

 There have been many critiques of postmodern feminism since it originated in the 1990s.
 Most of the criticism has been from modernists and feminists supporting modernist thought.
-However, the very term "postmodernism" has been criticised by some theorists who have themselves been labelled as postmodern feminists.